WeMade Entertainment: History

 On November 20, 2013, WeMade Entertainment USA announced from the North America Lost Saga homepage, that they will be ending Lost Saga's service in North America on December 8, 2013.
 No answer or reason was given as to why WeMade USA is ending its service of Lost Saga, though there have been rumors.
 Currently, the company Z8Games will be resuming Lost Saga's services in the North America region on December 18, 2013.
-With the change of services, all of the content obtained while under WeMade USA's service will transfer over when Z8Games resumes when the Lost Saga servers come online, with the transfer period being from December 9 through December 17, 2013.
+With the change of services, all the content obtained while under WeMade USA's service will transfer over when Z8Games resumes when the Lost Saga servers come online, with the transfer period being from December 9 through December 17, 2013.
 Further information regarding how the transfer will work is currently unknown.

 In November 2020, Wemade released Mir 4 in South Korea.
 The game was made available globally, across 170 countries in 12 languages, on August 26.

 In May 2022, Wemade made a strategic investment in Froyo Games - a Singapore-based GameFi platform that is co-developing play-to-earn titles with iCandy Interactive.

 In November 2022, Wemade has announced that its investment round raised $46 million from a number of companies, including Microsoft.
 Microsoft has invested $14.8 million in Wemade by purchasing convertible bonds.

+In January 2023, Wemade launched its MMORPG MIR M: Vanguard & Vagabond (MIR M) in more than 170 countries.

+'Night Crows', an MMORPG developed by Madngine and published by Wemade, began servicing in South Korea in April 2023.
+An immediate hit, it topped the sales charts both in Apple App Store and Google Play.
+The international version will follow in the same year, the company official said.

+In August 2025, Wemade invested ₩10 billion (about US$7.2 million) to acquire a 25% stake in Studio Rasa, a studio founded by core developers of Neowiz’s Lies of P.